RalphAS/GenericSchur.jl/README.md

 ## Schur decomposition for matrices of generic element types in Julia

+The Schur decomposition is the workhorse for eigensystem analysis of dense non-symmetric matrices.

 This package provides a full Schur decomposition of complex square matrices:
 ```julia
 A::StridedMatrix{C} where {C <: Complex} == Z * T * adjoint(Z)
 ```
 where `T` is upper-triangular and `Z` is unitary, both with the same element type as `A`.
+(See below for real matrices.)

-The principal application is to generic number types such as `Complex{BigFloat}`.
+The principal application is to number types not handled by LAPACK, such as `Complex{BigFloat}, Complex{Float128}` (from Quadmath.jl), etc.
-For these, the `schur!` and `eigvals!` functions in the `LinearAlgebra` standard library are overloaded, and may be accessed through the usual `schur` and `eigvals` wrappers:
+For these, the `schur!`, `eigvals!`, and `eigen!` functions in the `LinearAlgebra` standard library are overloaded here, and may be accessed through the usual `schur`, `eigvals`, and `eigen` wrappers:

 ```julia
 A = your_matrix_generator() + 0im # in case you start with a real matrix